Cosmopolitaine/Tools-Project-Data-Cleaning/README.md

 Data Cleaning Program: Entirety of Data Cleaning Part.

 #### Weichong Ni (uni = wn2163, username = Weichong515):
-(1) Part of Data Cleaning (Cooperated with Shilan Tu in getting view of missing and potential wrong data, combined the two parts of data cleaning).
+(1) Cooperated with Shilan Tu in getting a rough view of missing and potential wrong data before Data Cleaning.
 (2) Prediction with Linear Regression.

 #### Shilan Tu (uni=st3184,username=shyla1107):
-(1)Stock price data cleaning: Analyzed the high and low to find abnomal values; Found abnomal returns and concluded it come from stocksplit.
+(1) Stock price data cleaning: Analyzed the high and low to find abnomal values; Found abnomal returns and concluded it come from stocksplit.
 (2) Change the mean, variance and covariance into rolling window version in CAPM model.
 (3) Generalized random portfolio then optimized it to find the efficient frontier in CAPM model.
 (4) Visualized the frontier.